Educator, Puppeteer, Designer, Director.

 Tobias J. Garcia is a theatre educator, puppeteer, director, and props designer who has worked extensively in community, academic, and professional settings.
 Tobias’ theatre ethos is rooted in a deep sense of community and belonging.
 Making sure that those who work with him are seen and heard for who they are is an essential part of this ethos.
-He is passionate about finding the key to students’ learning sstyles whether they are a kindergartner or a college student.
-He is working as a Teaching Artist for the South Bend Civic Theatre, teaching classes at a variety of sites in South Bend/Mishawaka, and designing puppets for their production of Finding Nemo Jr.
+He is passionate about finding the key to students’ learning styles whether they are a kindergartner or a college student.
+They are currently employed by Opera Omaha as a Holland Community Opera Fellow, a 2 year fellowship which began in Summer 2025.

 As an educator I strive to find a way to connect with students, make them feel seen, to know that they belong, and that who they are is important.
 As an educator I have had the opportunity to teach a variety of age groups from Kindergarten, all the way to College students about to graduate, and everyone in between as well!
 I pride myself in my adaptability in meeting students where they are at, and teaching them in the way that is most conducive to their individual growth!
 Whether it is drama integration through the bespoke curriculum model in K-12 schools, guiding college students through their first foray into props design, or showing folks new to theatre the ropes at our local community theatre I always teach with kindness and respect at the forefront!